ubi-agni/summerschool-slip-detection/README.md

 https://colab.research.google.com/github/ubi-agni/summerschool-slip-detection/blob/master/tutorial.ipynb.

+**Save the notebook** once to your Google Drive to keep any changes in case the Colab session times out.

 Of course, if you have a working TensorFlow environment on your local machine, you can use the notebook directly as well.
 Just download the [notebook file](https://github.com/ubi-agni/summerschool-slip-detection/blob/master/tutorial.ipynb) (or clone this git repo) and start the notebook from your local browser or using e.g. [VS code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks):

 `python3 -m notebook`